input-output-hk/partner-chains-smart-contracts/docs/README.md

 **Workflow:**

 1. Call the burn endpoint of the contract with BurnParams
-2. A transaction will be submitted to mainchain with the burnt amount in the tx body and the sidechain recipient and the signature in the redeemer
+2. A transaction will be submitted to mainchain burning the specified amount of FUEL tokens and the corresponding sidechain address in the redeemer
 3. The Bridge component observing the mainchain where the given minting policy is handled, verifies the transaction and creates an appropriate sidechain transaction

 **Endpoint params:**